 It's very dependent on size, type of system, complexities of your home's electrical system, and how quickly electric rates inflate.
-For most residential customers, the projected payback is in the 8-12 year range with an ROI in the 6-9% range, with a projected system lifetime of 30 years or more.
-Business and farm payback times are typically less due to MACRS depreciation available to businesses and economies of scale.
+For most residential customers, the projected payback is in the 8-12 year range with a Return on Investment (ROI) in the 6-9% range, with a projected system lifetime of 30 years or more.
+For commercial customers, payback times are typically less due to the MACRS depreciation available to businesses and economies of scale.